 If you are the beneficial owner of shares held in "street name" through a bank, broker or other nominee, such bank, broker or nominee, as the record holder of the shares, must vote those shares in accordance with your instructions.
 If you do not give instructions to your broker, your broker can vote your shares with respect to "discretionary" items but not with respect to "non-discretionary" items.
 On non-discretionary items, for which you do not give instructions, the shares will be treated as "broker non-votes."
 A discretionary item is a proposal that is considered routine under the rules of the New York Stock Exchange.
 Shares held in street name may be voted by your broker on discretionary items in the absence of voting instructions given by you.
-The proposals concerning the election of directors (Proposals 1 and 2) and the ratification of the independent registered public accounting firm (Proposal 3) are discretionary.
+The proposal concerning the election of directors (Proposal 1), the ratification of the independent registered public accounting firm (Proposal 2) and the proposal concerning the increase in authorized shares of common stock (Proposal 3) are all discretionary.